1894 AHAC season: Playoffs

 The first Stanley Cup playoff game occurred on March 17, 1894.
 At the end of the 1894 AHAC season, four teams tied for the AHA championship with records of 5–3–0.
 This created problems for the AHA governors and the Cup's trustees since there was no tie-breaking system in place.
 After long negotiation and the withdrawal of Quebec from the championship situation, it was decided that a three-team tournament would take place in Montreal, with Ottawa getting a bye to the finals (being the sole "road" team).
 The Montreal HC defeated the Montreal Victorias, 3 – 2.
 Five days later on March 22, 1894, Montreal successfully defended their title with a 3 – 1 win over Ottawa.
+They later awarded the winning players gold pocket watches.
 The OHA champion Osgoode Hall challenged for the Cup, but this was abandoned due to the lack of natural ice.

 Game one: Montreal Hockey Club vs. Montreal Victorias

 Ice conditions were described as not very good.
 The game was considered exciting, however, with Haviland Routh and Billy Barlow starring.